Understanding Drug Rehab Detoxification

 What are the various methods for drug detoxes?

 ‘Cold Turkey’ Detox with Medical Support: ‘Cold turkey’ means abrupt quitting of drug use and is a great way to commence the treatment process.
 Most people who quit using cold turkey have a lower chance of relapsing compared to other methods.
-This method is likely to be successful if the client has access to medical support to help them cope with the drug withdrawal symptoms.
+This method is likely to be successful if the client has access to medical support to help them cope with drug withdrawal symptoms.
 (1)

-Substitution Tapering: This method involves replacing the abused drug with a different drug with similar components before tapering.
+< strong>Substitution Tapering: This method involves replacing the abused drug with a different drug with similar components before tapering.
 An example of the substitution tapering method is heroin users who are put on methadone to help them quit.
 Methadone prevents heroin cravings by producing similar effects without the intense highs and has a lower addiction potential (1).

 Titration Tapering: In this method, the dosage of the drug is initially dissolved in water.
 A specified quantity of the water is then carefully removed to decrease the dose by a small amount before the water with the drug in it is consumed.
-This enables the removal of minuscule amounts of the drug’s dose, allowing for an extremely gradual taper.
+This enables the removal of minuscule amounts of the drug’s dosage, allowing for an extremely gradual taper.
 It is often used in benzodiazepine or club drug detox.

 A short-term detox